 WordPress Hosting: Another piece of very clever naming here as well.
 Like the name so blissfully implies, WordPress hosting is a hosting environment specially optimized for WordPress powered websites.
 So basically, if you want your WordPress site to run better, you should probably get a WordPress hosting plan.

 VPS (Virtual Private Server) Hosting: “VPS” had us in the first half, not going to lie.
 VPS hosting is basically a fancy improvement on Shared hosting servers.
-So what were we saying?
-Ah, yes.
-The only difference between a Shared hosting plan and a VPS hosting plan is that you're allowed to host your website on a virtual private server (applause rings in the distance as Captain obvious strikes again).
+The only difference between a Shared hosting plan and a VPS hosting plan is that you're allowed to host your website on a virtual private server.

 Dedicated Server Hosting: As the name implies, this means that instead of sharing a server (whether cloud or real), you have a server that is dedicated to only serving the needs of your account.
 The downside to this, though, is that you'll have to manage your server yourself.